nordic-institute/X-Road/doc/Protocols/pr-meta_x-road_service_metadata_protocol.md

 * `xRoadInstance` – code that identifies the X-Road instance.

-Thus, in order to retrieve a list of clients defined in the X-Road instance AA, the request URL is `http://SECURITYSERVER/listClients?xRoadInstance=AA`.
+Thus, in order to retrieve a list of clients defined in the X-Road instance `AA`, the request URL is `http://SECURITYSERVER/listClients?xRoadInstance=AA`.

 Security server MUST respond with content-type `text/xml` and the response MUST contain the `clientList` XML element defined below
 (full XML schema appears in Annex [Annex A](#annex-a-xml-schema-for-messages)).